-This is defined as the risk of loss from inadequate or failed internal processes, people and systems, or from external events.
-It extends to financial crime, cyber risk and counterparty risk.
+Operational Risk is defined as the risk of loss from inadequate or failed internal processes, people and systems, or from external events.
 The Embark Tier 1 Board's appetite for Operational Risk is Accept (Neutral), with the rationale that exposure to operational risk is unavoidable given the breadth of the operations performed across the entities of the Group.
-This exposure is likely to be magnified in the short to medium term as a result of the scale of transformational change activity taking place at the Group.
+A degree to which the Company is exposed to operational risk is mostly nil following the transfer of its business to EISL.

-However, Embark Tier 1 Board recognises that the exposure to Operational Risk is a multi-faceted one and that the overall appetite represents risks to the business where, in isolation, the Embark Tier 1 Board avoids risk.
-For example, the Embark Tier 1 Board takes all reasonable measures to avoid fraud risk, financial crime risk and cyber risk.
+However, the Embark Tier 1 Board recognises that the exposure to Operational Risk is a multi-faceted one and that the overall appetite represents risks to the business where, in isolation, the Board avoids risk.
+For example, the Board takes all reasonable measures to avoid fraud risk, financial crime risk and cyber risk.
 The business processes of the group as well as a range of other risks including sourcing, service provision and governance processes contain inherent risks, thus the overall acceptance.
 The Company's strategy for operational risk is to fully understand and appropriately mitigate the key operational risks that are faced through the implementation and operation of a robust operational risk and control framework.
 Emphasis is placed on operational risk management and the maintenance of robust relationships with key outsourced service providers, to facilitate timely service improvement/ recovery should a material issue arise.